james-bowman/blog/content/post/go-plug-ins.md

 ### 1. Out of process RPC calls

 This is the approach taken by Hasicorp's [Packer](https://www.packer.io/docs/extend/plugins.html) tool.
 Essentially the 'plug-in' runs as a separate process and then the existing application communicates with the Plug-in via RPC (Remote Procedure Calls).
 This means that the plug-in does not need to be compiled into the existing application or statically linked but can be integrated dynamically at runtime.
 Other examples of this approach are [Pie](http://npf.io/2015/05/pie/) and [Pingo](https://github.com/dullgiulio/pingo).
 Pie is interesting because instead of using RPC over TCP/IP it communicates with the plug-in process via stdin and stdout.
+This opens up other interesting alternatives to using RPC to communicate between the two processes such as passing information to the plug-in as command line parameters and returning data using stdout.
 Some of the pros and cons of this approach are as follows:

 Pros:

-- Plug-ins are somewhat technology independent i.e. the plug-in does not necessarily need to be written in the same language as the existing application although they will need to share a common protocol for RPC.
+- Plug-ins are technology independent i.e. the plug-in does not necessarily need to be written in the same language as the existing application (although they will need to share a common protocol for RPC).
 - Process isolation - the plug-in and existing application are running in separate processes so if the plug-in crashes, the impact on the existing application is limited.

 Cons: